canyoldas0/SpotifySearch/README.md

 This kind of an authorization layer wasn't something I have done before.
 I believe that combining it with the observation layer and dependency injections was great income of this project.

-I believe that SwiftUI and Combine would be a best practice stack for this project, zipping service requests and making the UI responsive to updates would be much easier.
+I believe that SwiftUI and Combine would be a better tech stack for this project, zipping service requests and making the UI responsive to updates would be much easier.

 I need to mention that after completing the project, I set myself a new goal, learning the SwiftUI and Combine.